-Configuring data backends in Grafana is an easy thing, just set endpoint URL, credentials and you're good to go.
-However, once you find yourself in a dynamic environment with multiple instances of different data sources, doing this manually get's rather tedious very fast.
-Luckily, Grafana's provisioning features can do this job for you - automagically.
+Configuring data backends in Grafana is easy enough.
+Just set the connection endpoint, add credentials and you're good to go.
+However, once you find yourself in a dynamic environment, doing this manually get's rather tedious and just doesn't scale.
+Luckily, Grafana's provisioning features can do the job for you - automagically.

 Manual Configuration Doesn’t Scale